 How to Update Android Phone to Latest Version

-We recommend updating your Android phone to the latest version.
-Software updates fix bugs and sometimes introduce new features as well.
-Almost all Android phones automatically update software to latest version.
+Software updates or upgrades fix bugs and sometimes introduce new features as well.
+So, we recommend you keep your Android phone updated.
+Almost all Android phones automatically update software to the latest version.
 But sometimes, you may need to manually update your Android phone.

 So, if your Android phone is running slow (try factory reset as well) or you are facing bugs, it’s time for a Software Update or System Update.
 Remember, you can only update your Android phone’s software if your manufacturer has released an update.

-NOTE: Software updates usually don’t erase your phones storage.
-But it is highly recommended that you take a backup of all your files (Photos, videos and applications) before performing software update.
+NOTE: Software updates usually don’t erase your phone’s storage.
+However, we suggest you take a backup of all your files (photos, videos, and applications) before performing the software update.

 SEE ALSO: How to update Android Phone using OTA Zip file?